 Through extensive tours and hands-on activities, along with in-class lectures, students will learn about animal nutrition and handling, biosecurity, equipment safety, and use of production technology such as robotic milking machines and livestock management software.
 Students will also receive advanced training in tractor and forklift use, and will learn more about the Glenlea Research Station’s operating feed mill.

-AGRI 3030: Introduction to Experiential Learning runs Tuesday and Thursday afternoons from July 3 to 26.
+AGRI 3030: Introduction to Experiential Learning runs Tuesday and Thursday afternoons from June 28 to July 31.
 Students may wish to build on the introductory course with a second more specialized one entitled AGRI 3040: Advanced Experiential Learning which runs July 30-August 23.

-For more information, contact Craig Fisher, Agricultural and Food Sciences Experiential Education Coordinator, at craig [dot] fisher2 [at] umanitoba [dot] ca or Justin Bouchard, Acadmic Advisor, at justin [dot] bouchard [at] umanitoba [dot] ca
+For more information, contact Justin Bouchard, Acadmic Advisor, at justin [dot] bouchard [at] umanitoba [dot] ca